 “Geographic clustering appears to occur at both a ZIP code and neighborhood level,” the authors conclude, “and does not simply match the population density or the ‘greenness’ of the ZIP code.”
 This has implications for the marketing of solar-power systems as well as for the structure of government programs that promote them.

-Tags: technology, renewable energy, California
+Keywords: technology, renewable energy, California